sumankun/ck3-replaced-loc-afterpatch-check/README.md

 What it does
 ------------
 The program takes all localization keys from your mod folder and compares those same keys between old vanilla and new vanilla.
+To check was any changed after a new vanilla patch.

 How to use
 ------------